thethomasmiller/dance-party/README.md

   - Button to return to Home for a new party (8)
   - Nine Guests at the party (Repeat 6)

-Class and Functional Componenets:
-Home Page
-1. A home page with header and footer
-2. A button component on the home page that routes to a party page via a link Party Page
-3. A button component that turns the site background black and turns the borders of the guest component, and all text a color on a click
-4. A button component that starts a disco ball image that bounces around the screen
-5. A button component that returns the user to the home page for a new party
-6. A guest button component which renders a dance gif with a click.

 Styling:
--Styled using Flexbox and Styled Components
+-Styled using Flexbox and Style Sheet, select styled components

 Responsive Design:
 -Responds to user adjustments for desktop to mobile viewing

 Depoloyment:
-- Deploy site using GitHub Pages for live access
+- Deploy site using Netlify for live access

 -Fully Linted